Breakfast Among the Books Event

 - Friends of the Library Volunteer

-The Friends of the Pelham Library and Maple Acre Friends support the Library by promoting and stimulating the use of the Library by all citizens of the Town of Pelham and raising funds for special projects.
+The Maple Acre Friends support the Library by promoting and stimulating the use of the Library by all citizens of the Town of Pelham and raising funds for special projects.
 The Friends believe that the Library is truly a community resource to be cherished.

 - Books on Wheels Volunteer